 Growing Verbena for Tea

-Lemon verbena is a deciduous shrub that thrives in USDA zones 9-10 and can survive in zone 8 with protection.
+Lemon verbena is a deciduous shrub that thrives in USDA zones 9 and 10 and can survive in zone 8 with protection.
 Native to Chile and Peru, the plant grows along roads where it can achieve heights of up to 15 feet (5 m).
 While not a “true” verbena species, it is often referred to as such.

 Lemon verbena does best in loose, well-draining soil that is rich in organic matter.
 The plant does not like wet roots, so excellent drainage is crucial.
-Verbena plants can be grown in the garden proper or in a container that is at least a foot (30.5 cm.) across.
-Grow in an area of full sun, at least 8 hours per day, for maximum flavor.
+Verbena plants can be grown in the garden or in a container that is at least a foot (31 cm.) across.
+Grow in an area of full sun, at least eight hours per day, for maximum flavor.

 How to Harvest Verbena for Tea